Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Performance Evaluation

+\textbf{BloodMNIST.} BloodMNIST is an 8-class microscopic peripheral blood cell image recognition task.
+The calibration results with ResNet-50 are shown in Table \ref{table:bloodmnist}.
+Compared to the best existing method, Neural Clamping shows an additional $31\%$/$28\%$ reduction in ECE/AECE.

-\textbf{CIFAR-100.} Table \ref{cifar-100-table} shows the experimental results on CIFAR-100.
-The table is divided into three sections to represent experiments on different models, particularly, ResNet-110, Wide-ResNet-40-10 and DenseNet-121.
-Compared to other methods in the experiments, in most cases our method achieved the lowest ECE, while delivering the lowest or second lowest ACE and SCE.
-Particularly, in the ResNet-110 experiment, Neural Clamping significantly reduces ECE and ACE by $36\%$ and $34\%$, respectively, when compared to the best existing method.
+\textbf{CIFAR-100.} The experimental results on CIFAR-100 are presented in Table \ref{table:cifar100}, which is divided into two sections corresponding to different models: ResNet-110 and Wide-ResNet-40-10.
+Our method consistently achieves the lowest ECE and either the lowest or second lowest AECE and SCE when compared to other existing methods.
+Notably, in the ResNet-110 experiment, Neural Clamping reduced ECE and AECE by $34\%$ and $23\%$, respectively, compared to the best existing method.
+It is important to highlight that our method not only reduces calibration error but also improves accuracy, which sets it apart from existing approaches.

-\textbf{ImageNet.} Table \ref{imagenet-table} shows the experimental results on ImageNet.
-The table is also divided into three sections to represent experiments on different models, namely, ResNet-101, EfficientNet-B0 and RegNetY-400MF.
-Similar to CIFAR-100, Neural Clamping outperforms its counterparts in almost all cases, achieving the lowest ECE and either the lowest or the second-lowest ACE and SCE.
-In the calibration experiment of the ResNet-101 model, Neural Clamping reduces both ECE and ACE by $12\%$ when compared to the best existing method.
+\textbf{ImageNet-1K.} Table \ref{table:imagenet} presents the experimental results on ImageNet, where the table is divided into three sections containing ResNet-101, ViT-S/16, and MLP-Mixer B/6.
+Neural Clamping consistently outperforms the compared methods by achieving the lowest ECE, AECE, and either the lowest or second-lowest SCE in all cases, similar to the CIFAR-100 experiments.
+Particularly, in the ResNet-101 experiment, Neural Clamping reduces ECE and AECE by $11\%$ compared to the best existing method.
+Moreover, our method concurrently improves accuracy while reducing the calibration error for all three models, demonstrating its effectiveness in calibration for various model architectures.

+Additionally, We also provide experimental results of different bins number in Appendix \ref{appendix:table}, which clearly demonstrates the same conclusion of the outstanding calibration performance of Neural Clamping over the baselines.
+To further compare how our method differs from the baselines, we also visualize the ECE results via plotting the reliability diagrams in Appendix \ref{appendix:diagram}.